cyberguardianx/cyberguardianx/README.md

 # Hello, I'm Rohit Saini
 <a href="https://www.linkedin.com/in/rohitsaini-cyberguardian/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I am an undergraduate student currently pursuing a Bachelor's in Computer Applications, specializing in Cloud and Security.
+I have a profound interest in technology and a strong dedication to solving complex problems, helping individuals and companies achieve their goals.

 ## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+To leverage my experience in IT support and ongoing education in Cloud and Security to contribute effectively in a cybersecurity role.
+I aim to utilize my problem-solving skills and technical knowledge to enhance security measures, safeguard data, and support the technology goals of the organization.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]